Westmount Here & There

 Contactivity Centre activities

-Contactivity Centre, 310 Victoria Avenue, suite 102, is a non-profit community centre that provides a welcoming, caring and safe place for autonomous seniors 60+, where a sense of community and social engagement can be fostered.
+Contactivity Centre, 310 Victoria, Suite 102, is a non-profit community centre offering a welcoming, caring, and safe space for autonomous seniors 60+, fostering a sense of community and social engagement.
 The centre hosts various courses and interest groups that encompass the mind, body and soul.

 Online courses and activities are now available.
 For more information, visit contactivitycentre.org